Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Overall Thoughts

 If you like Gables Park Tower but can’t stomach the price, Park Plaza is the move.
 Same management, same general location, shared amenities.
-The interior courtyard design actually works as a noise buffer.
+The interior courtyard layout actually works as a noise buffer, too.
 Center-facing units dodge the worst of both the train and Lamar traffic.

 At $1,851+ for a 1BR, you’re paying $500-700/month less than the tower next door for 80% of the experience.
 You lose the high-rise views and the boutique hotel feel, but the location and walkability are identical.
-For renters with 650+ credit who want the Seaholm core without the tower price tag, this is the building I’d tour after The Bowie.
+If 650+ credit isn’t a problem and the tower price tag is, this is the building I’d tour right after The Bowie.
 Just do the same train noise test: sit in the unit with windows open.

 Elle West Ave